vsedov/AnimeGans/README.md

   />
 </p>

 ## How to run this project ?

 ### Constants

 Constants are stored in

 ```
 src/utils/constant.py
 ```

 ### Running Module

 To run the module, and to train fake data, you can run python -m src Although this will be changed in the future.

 There are two core parameters at the time of writing that you will need to run; to test a model you  must go into the constants file, and switch the boolean value | to run tests you must switch the run_test boolean operator

 ```
 python -m src
 ```

 ### Future Scope

 In the future, there will be a refactoring, on the 10th and will have a json file that you can reference to.
 Instead of manually running data.

+### Past

+To view my initial gan and my structure please review the following commit `3844e3ec`
+This will contain the core code which allowed for this base line to occour.